mjrich/ndizi/README.md

 ###This is a placeholder for a custom data interactive... stay tuned..
 ![Alt text](/mfarm/mfarm_placeholder.png)

-Our scraper code and data is also posted in the [mfarm/data](https://github.com/mjrich/ndizi/tree/master/mfarm/data) directory.
+More information can be found in our [mfarm](https://github.com/mjrich/ndizi/tree/master/mfarm) directory.

 [Here is a map](http://public.tableausoftware.com/views/Ndizi/Sheet1?:embed=y&:display_count=no) with average Maize prices by market over the last 60 days.